 All ground floor.
 1 x king-size double.
 Wet room with shower, basin, WC and handrails.
 Kitchen.
 Dining room.
 Sitting room with sofa bed.

 Gas central heating.
-Electric oven and ceramic hob, microwave, fridge/freezer, washer/dryer dishwasher, TV with Freeview, DVD, selection of books, games and DVDs.
+Electric oven and ceramic hob, microwave, fridge/freezer, washer/dryer dishwasher, TV with Freeview, DVD, selection of books, games and DVDs, WiFi.
 Fuel and power inc. in rent.
 All Egyptian-cotton bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Bike storage.
 Decked patio area with furniture.
 Shared use of indoor heated swimming pool, fishing lake, games room and children's play area.
 One well behaved pet welcome.
 Sorry, no smoking.
 Shop and pub 2 miles.
 Note: maximum occupancy 3 adults or 2 adults and 2 children.
 Note: There is a lake at this property, children should be supervised.
 Note: Swimming pool is open approx from Easter school holidays until October half-term.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.